crodriguez1a/ml-nano/lessons.md

 	-  Adding complexity of the model to error function
 	-  Calculating combined error (e.g., from each coeficient in polynomial)
 	-  L1 Regularization adds absolute value (coeficient) to the error
+		-  L1 regularization is useful for feature selection, as it tends to turn the less relevant weights into zero.
 	-  Adds complexity to error to predict future error
 	-  Includes Lambda tuning
 	-  Tuning how much to punish complexity with parameter called lambda